nocopyandpaste/hyde/about.md

 So.. what am I gonna do with my life anymore?

 One of the things I've learned from my mental illness is that, having people feeling sorry for you is not a good feeling.
 When your friends are in jail for justice, I've come to realising living a good life on their behalf is essential, as well as what they want us to be doing.
-Acknowledge the very fact that not everyone can be Kafka, we might as well just enjoy what we do while being a good person, other than always pursuing something big.
+Acknowledging the very fact that not everyone can be Kafka, we might as well just enjoy what we do while being a good person, other than always pursuing something big.

 So yeah, I'm not a journalist anymore, in a way, but I can still try to be a better person everyday, which could mean, acquiring new skills no matter how old you are or becoming.